 A “Hello, World!” lesson is usually designed for beginners to learn new programming languages.
 In addition, A “Hello, world!” program is also used as a sanity test to make sure that a programming tool is properly installed and standard output hardware works well.

-So let’s do a “Hello World” project with Mixly as the starting point of Arduino graphical programming tutorial and test the Arduino Serial port I/O function.
+So let’s do a “Hello World” project with Mixly as the starting point of graphical programming for Arduino tutorial and test the Arduino Serial port I/O function.

-- OSOYOO UNO Board (Fully compatible with Arduino UNO rev.3) x 1
+OSOYOO Basic Board for Arduino (Fully compatible with Arduino UNO rev.3) x 1

 Not much is needed for this lesson, Make sure you have a good quality syncing cable,do not pick a ‘charge only’ USB cable